March 5, 2025

 • Intelligent data recognition: The system improves accuracy by learning from past invoices, reducing manual corrections.

-• Two- and three-way PO matching: Invoices are automatically matched with POs and receiving documents to verify pricing, quantities, and totals.
+• Two- and three-way PO matching: NetSuite's 3-way match can match POs with receiving documents to verify pricing, quantities, and totals.

 • Approval workflows: With SuiteApprovals, invoices can be routed to the right approvers, with automated reminders and mobile-friendly approvals.